top of page

 Pollinator Meadow

-In an effort to nourish dwindling native pollinator populations like bees, hummingbirds, and butterflies, we have planted 8,000 trees and shrubs on 37 acres of former cornfields at South Branch Preserve, restoring these to native forest and providing a buffer for three-quarters of a mile of the South Branch of the Raritan River.
-The nearby butterfly meadow is sown every year with milkweed and wildflower seeds that we have saved in order to attract and support monarch butterflies, with the hope that in years to come the meadow will be self-sustaining.
+In an effort to nourish dwindling native pollinator populations like bees, hummingbirds, and butterflies, we have planted 8,000 trees and shrubs on 37 acres of former cornfields at South Branch Preserve, restoring them to native forest and providing a buffer for the South Branch of the Raritan River.
+Every year we save wildflower and milkweed seeds to sow in the nearby butterfly meadow to attract and support monarch butterflies, with the aim that the meadow will eventually become self-sustaining.

 birdhouse install web.jpg